MicrosoftDocs/visualstudio-docs/docs/msbuild/build-process-overview.md

 Individual projects specify their dependence on other projects through `ProjectReference` items.
 When a project on the top of the stack begins building, it reaches the point where the `ResolveProjectReferences` target executes, a standard target defined in the common target files.

 `ResolveProjectReferences` invokes the MSBuild task with inputs of the `ProjectReference` items to get the outputs.
 The `ProjectReference` items are transformed to local items such as `Reference`.
-The MSBuild execution phase for the current project pauses while the execution phase begins to process the dependent project (the evaluation phase is done first as needed).
-This only happens after you start building the project, and so this create a the tree of projects building.
+The MSBuild execution phase for the current project pauses while the execution phase begins to process the referenced project (the evaluation phase is done first as needed).
+The referenced project only builds after you start building the dependent project, and so this creates a tree of projects building.

 Visual Studio allows creating project dependencies in solution (.sln) files.
-These are stored in the solution file and are only respected when building a solution or inside Visual Studio.
+The dependencies are specified in the solution file and are only respected when building a solution, or when building inside Visual Studio.
 If you build a single project, this type of dependency is ignored.
 Solution references are transformed by MSBuild into `ProjectReference` items and thereafter are treated in the same manner.

 ### Graph option

 If you specify the graph build switch (`-graphBuild` or `-graph`), the `ProjectReference` becomes a first-class concept used by MSBuild.
 MSBuild will parse all the projects and construct the build order graph, an actual dependency graph of projects, which is then traversed to determine the build order.
-As with targets in individual projects, MSBuild ensures that dependent projects are built after the projects they depend on.
+As with targets in individual projects, MSBuild ensures that referenced projects are built after the projects they depend on.

 ## Parallel execution